Rowlinsons Banner Image

 Mutual and Mirror Wills Writing Service

-Mirrors and mutuals are two types of wills sometimes created by couples.
-If you and your partner decide to draft your wills at the same time, you may wish to make sure that the wishes of one are reflected in the other.
+Mirror Wills and Mutual Wills are two types of wills sometimes created by couples.
+If you and your partner decide to draft your wills at the same time, you may wish to make sure that your joint wishes are reflected in both wills.

 If you and your spouse are planning for a time when one or both of you are gone, you may wonder what’s the best way to create wills that reflect your wishes and safeguard your assets for the benefit of future generations of your family.

 At Rowlinsons our will, trusts, and estate planning solicitors help married couples and long-term committed partners create their wills together.
-We can guide you step-by-step through the process of drafting your separate, but identical. wills and setting up a trust.
+We can guide you step-by-step through the process of drafting your wills including advice on providing for each other on the first death, and how to ensure your loved ones are provided for after you have both passed away.
+This can also include advice on setting up trusts in your wills.

 You’ll get straightforward expert legal advice from an award-winning full-service firm.
 Our expertise has gained us the Excellence in Private Client Award from the National Law Society in 2018.
 Rowlinsons Solicitors was also awarded Highly Commended in the Boutique Private Client Team of the Year category at the British Wills and Probate Awards 2023.